locationtech/geomesa/docs/user/filesystem/commandline.rst

 ingest
 ~~~~~~

-Ingest files into a GeoMesa FS Datastore.
+Ingests files into a GeoMesa FS Datastore.
 Note that a "datastore" is simply a path in the filesystem.
 All data and
 metadata will be stored in the filesystem under the hierarchy of the root path.
 Before ingesting data you will need
 to define a SimpleFeatureType schema and a GeoMesa converter for your data.
 Many default type schemas and converters
 for formats such as gdelt, twitter, etc. are provided in the conf directory of GeoMesa.